Codevasco/StellarisEmpireGen/README.md

 #### Description

-A randomiser and generator of an Empire with Authority, Ethics, Species and Traits included (currently incomplete), for the video game Stellaris by Paradox Interactive.
+A randomiser/generator of empires with Authority, Ethics, Species and Traits included (currently incomplete), for the video game Stellaris by Paradox Interactive.
 This is a non-profit, personal project I did for fun to consolidate some Java coding skills.

 #### **How to run**